Installing & Running¶

 Download the plugin ZIP package from the vendor’s website to

-<Rack local directory>/plugins (See Where is the “Rack local directory”?).
+<Rack user folder>/plugins-v1 (See Where is the “Rack user folder”?).
 Rack will extract and load the plugin upon launch.

 Note: Do not download the plugin via GitHub’s green “Clone or download” button.
 These are source code ZIP packages and do not contain the compiled plugin binary.
 If the vendor distributes their plugin with GitHub, look in the “Releases” section for the compiled ZIP packages.